heistp/sce-l4s-bakeoff/README.md

 Reproducing these results requires setting up the topology described in [Test Setup](#test-setup), and installing the required kernels and software.

-*Warning:* this can take a bit of time to get set up, and the instructions here may not be correct or complete for your environment.
+:warning: This can take a bit of time to get set up, and the instructions here may not be correct or complete for your environment.
 File an [Issue](https://github.com/heistp/sce-l4s-bakeoff/issues) if there are any problems or questions.